-1. In the DNSSEC CONTROL FUNCTIONS section, click on SIGN ZONE (this will bring up DNSSEC ZONE SIGNING TOOL)
+1. In the DNSSEC CONTROL FUNCTIONS section, click on SIGN ZONE.

-2. Check off both boxes and click on CONFIRM
+2. Check both boxes and click on CONFIRM.

 Activating DNSSEC For Your Domain

 Once you’ve generated your keys and signed your zone, it’s time to activate the signing.

 1. In the DNSSEC CONTROL FUNCTIONS section, click on ACTIVATE.